Oruma1to/cocktailcurator/README.md

 The point of my app is to take a spirits category and introduce the user to classic cocktails they may enjoy based on spirit of choice.
 Essentially also giving them a small description to go along with each cocktail.
 As this is something i've done for a living this is one of my interests and passion projects for sure.
 <br>

-### Wireframes

-Use the Wireframes section to display desktop, tablet and mobile views.
-Im having issues getting it to display in 3 different sizes on the actual website for some reason.
-However the app itself will be mobile focused and will include the media queries for all 3 sizes in the project itself.
-Desktop/Tablet/Phone

 ShowPage for cocktails
 https://wireframe.cc/pro/pp/50935099b337869

 <br>

 ### MVP

-**The Cocktrail Curator** So what i've decided to do is take my project 1 and totally revamp it with react.
+**The Cocktrail Curator** So what i've decided to do is take an old project of mine and totally revamp it with react.
 Since i had issues applying myself with the first project, i am going all out with this one.
 The cocktail curator will act as a database that allows you to search for cocktails based on spirit, or simply allow the curator to pick for you.

 <br>